paulotrc/WebImages/README.md

 This is a web project CRUD java using the below tecnologies:

-Java / Maven / AngularJS / Rest / JPA / Hibernate / Embeded Jetty / Oracle XE
+Java / Maven / AngularJS / Rest with Jersey / JPA / Hibernate / Embeded Jetty / Oracle XE

 To run the eclipse project on Jetty you will need configure these settings: